Once a direct debit is created, certain information can be amended before it is finalized:

 Amending direct debit data

 In the event of a setup error, a merchant can amend or cancel direct debits if their status is “complete” or “retry” via:

-- the REST APIs integrated into the CRM tool.
+- the REST API integrated into the CRM tool

 - the SlimPay Dashboard

-- (for the plans only) a file amending the date
+- a file amending the date (for direct debit plans only)